CaptainVarghoss/PANTI/README.md

     sudo apt install git python3 python3-venv python3-pip

-### 2. Use git to clone the code from the repository and into the default "PANTI" folder
+### 2. Use git to clone the code from the repository and into the default "PANTI" folder and change to the new directory

     git clone https://github.com/CaptainVarghoss/PANTI

+    cd PANTI

 Alternatively, use this git command if you want a different folder name

     git clone https://github.com/CaptainVarghoss/PANTI MyFolderName

+    cd MyFolderName

 ### 3. Run install.sh from a bash terminal

+    chmod +x ./install.sh
     ./install.sh